Understanding Adversarial Robustness from Feature Maps of Convolutional Layers: Abstract

 \section{Abstract}

-The adversarial robustness of a neural network mainly relies on two factors, one is the feature representation capacity of the network, and the other is its resistance ability to perturbations.
+The adversarial robustness of a neural network mainly relies on two factors: model capacity and anti-perturbation ability.
 In this paper, we study the anti-perturbation ability of the network from the feature maps of convolutional layers.
-Our theoretical analysis discovers that larger convolutional features before average pooling can contribute to better resistance to perturbations, but the conclusion is not true for max pooling.
-Based on the theoretical findings, we present two feasible ways to improve the robustness of existing neural networks.
-The proposed approaches are very simple and only require upsampling the inputs or modifying the stride configuration of convolution operators.
-We test our approaches on several benchmark neural network architectures, including AlexNet, VGG16, RestNet18 and PreActResNet18, and achieve non-trivial improvements on both natural accuracy and robustness under various attacks.
-Our study brings new insights into the design of robust neural networks.
+Our theoretical analysis discovers that larger convolutional feature maps before average pooling can contribute to better resistance to perturbations, but the conclusion is not true for max pooling.
+It brings new inspiration to the design of robust neural networks and urges us to apply these findings to improve existing architectures.
+The proposed modifications are very simple and only require upsampling the inputs or slightly modifying the stride configurations of downsampling operators.
+We verify our approaches on several benchmark neural network architectures, including AlexNet, VGG, RestNet18, and PreActResNet18.
+Non-trivial improvements in terms of both natural accuracy and adversarial robustness can be achieved under various attack and defense mechanisms.
 The code is available at \url{https://github.com/MTandHJ/rcm}.